New Generation of Sodium Butyrate in Ball-shaped Granules

 Saving Feed Cost through Reformulation of Poultry Diet with Sodium Butyrate

-Beside this, with the inclusion of sodium butyrate can help saving the feed cost up to USD11 without scarifying the poultry growth and performance.
+Besides this, with the inclusion of sodium butyrate can help saving the feed cost up to USD11 without scarifying the poultry growth and performance.
 Click here to read does it work and how to reformulate broiler diets with lower costs by unlocking nutrients and reducing wastage within animal feed.

 Get more information on this product